 But, there are ways that you can afford the bond.
 Two good options are using the services of a bail bondsman or contacting a cosigner.
 If you used a bail bondsman in the past, and did not follow the court’s rules, that bail bondsman might not be interested in working with you again.
 However, you can always find another bail bondsman.
 Or, if you didn’t use a bondsman for your initial bond, you could turn to one now to make your situation more affordable.

 Another good option is contacting a cosigner on the bond.
 The cosigner can be anyone – a family member, a friend, a colleague.
 If you find someone that you can trust and who trusts you, as well as someone who can afford the bond, this is a good option.
 Again, if you’ve already used a cosigner, they might not want to give you more money.
 But you might be able to find someone else.

-Because the cards are stacked against you when a violation bond is set, you need a strong lawyer to help defend you and fight for your bond.
+Because the cards are stacked against you when setting violation bonds in Connecticut, you need a strong lawyer to help defend you and fight for your bond.
 For this reason, it is in your best interest to contact a criminal defense attorney such as one at Ruane Attorneys.
 We can argue why you deserve to be released on bail and why you will return to court if you are granted bail.
 Having a lawyer to fight for you will make sure that you present the best argument possible to a judge.